 Solar carports are an increasingly popular type of commercial solar design—and can be a compelling choice for organizations looking for more than energy savings alone.
 Essentially, they’re steel canopies with solar panels mounted directly on top.

 In addition to generating clean, renewable energy, commercial solar carports provide covered parking for employees, customers, students and faculty—offering plenty of shade on hot, sunny days as well as reliable protection from both rain and snow.

 While the cost of building a commercial solar carport is typically more expensive than a roof- or ground-mounted system, in many cases it’s still the best option.
 That’s because carports offer organizations with limited roof or open space—or roofs that just can’t support roof-mounted systems—a way to maximize their energy-generating potential without compromising existing structures.

 In addition, a growing number of organizations choose solar carports for the very visible statement they make.
 It could be that showing a clear commitment to environmental responsibility is as valuable to you as your energy savings, in which case solar carports offer a great way to make that statement.

-While it’s true that constructing a solar carport may temporarily limit parking access or availability, the positives can easily outweigh the disruption.
-Many organizations take advantage of this opportunity to add integrated lighting and electric-vehicle charging stations to their solar carports—providing more convenience and added security.
+It’s worth noting that building a solar carport may temporarily reduce parking access or availability.
+However, the benefits of a solar carport often outweigh any disruption.
+Many organizations take advantage of the opportunity to integrate lighting and electric vehicle charging stations into their solar carports, which can provide additional convenience and security.